Doubly infinite residual neural networks: a diffusion process approach

-The critical difficulties discussed so far are determined by the fact that typical prior distributions on model parameters introduce a constant level of randomness over each hidden network's layer.
-To overcome these difficulties, \cite{pelux2020sde} introduced a class of prior distributions that depend on the number of layers, in such a way that the distribution of parameters shrinks as the number layers increases.
-Under this novel prior setting, \cite{pelux2020sde} showed that fully connected residual neural networks (ResNet) converge, as the number of layers increases and jointly over multiple inputs, to diffusion processes on a finite time interval.
-The conditions required for attaining convergence to diffusion processes then provide with a guideline for selecting compatible neural network architectures, activation functions and parameters distributions.
-The resulting limiting diffusion processes satisfy stochastic differential equations (SDE) that describe the evolution of infinitely deep neural network layers over time (depth); the connection with SDEs sheds light on properties of very deep neural networks in a general framework, which includes finitely wide neural networks and correlated parameter distributions.
-In particular, \cite{pelux2020sde} showed that the limiting diffusion process is a well-behaved stochastic process in the sense that: i) it retains dependency from the input; ii) it does not suffer from the perfect correlation constraint; iii) it does not collapse to a deterministic function nor does it diverge.
+The above-mentioned pathological properties, as well as other critical difficulties, are determined by the fact that common prior distributions on network's parameters introduce a constant level of randomness over each network's layer.
+To overcome these difficulties, \cite{pelux2020sde} introduced a prior distribution that depends on the number of layers, in such a way that the distribution of network's parameters shrinks as the number layers increases.
+Under this novel prior construction, \cite{pelux2020sde} showed that fully-connected ResNets converge to certain classes of diffusion processes on a finite time interval, jointly over multiple input signals, as the number of layers increases.
+The conditions required for attaining the convergence to diffusion processes provide with a concrete guideline for selecting compatible neural network architectures, activation functions and distributions for network's parameters.
+The resulting limiting diffusion processes satisfy stochastic differential equations (SDE) that describe the evolution of infinitely deep neural networks over time (depth).
+The connection with SDEs sheds light on properties of very deep neural networks in a general framework, which includes finitely wide neural networks and correlated distributions for network's parameters.
+In particular, \cite{pelux2020sde} showed that the limiting diffusion process is a well-behaved stochastic process in the sense that: i) it retains the dependency from the input signal; ii) it does not suffer from the perfect correlation constraint; iii) it does not collapse to a deterministic function nor it diverges.